ejh243/BrainFANS/sequencing/ATACSeq/README.md

 ##### -scripts executed-
 - ./subScripts/subsetSexChrs.sh : subsets reads of only X and Y chromosomes for input sample in bam file.
-	* requires a file in META_DATA folder called passStage1SampleList.txt which lists the samples to be included for sex check
 - ./subScripts/sexChrPeaks.sh : performs peak calling on the sex chromomes, filter and read counts using MACS3 in Single-end mode.
 - ./Rscripts/collateSexChecks.r : collates peak calling results on sex chromosomes and uses it to check the assigned sex of the sample.